 As indicated earlier, the optimum sustainable population concept and the ecosystem approach to marine mammal conservation were two of the unique features of the MMPA.
-Section 2 (6) of the Act states that the number of animals which will result in the maximum productivity of the population or the species, keeping in mind the optimum carrying capacity of the habitat and the health of the ecosystem of which they form a constituent element.
+Section 2 (6) of the Act states that

-Marine mammals have proven themselves to be resources of great international significance... and it is the sense of Congress that they should be protected and encouraged to develop to the greatest extent feasible commensurate with sound polices of resource management and that the primary objective
+Marine mammals have proven themselves to be resources of great international significance... and it is the sense of Congress that they should be protected and encouraged to develop to the greatest extent feasible commensurate with sound polices of resource management and that the primary objective of their management should be to maintain the health and stability of the marine ecosystem.
+Whenever consistent with this primary objective, it should be the goal to obtain an optimum sustainable population keeping in mind the optimum carrying capacity of the habitat [emphasis added].